MoonSHRD/coo/README.md

-# coo
+# Coo
-Coo is P2chat Bootstrap Node
+Coo (for p2Chat bOotstrap nOde) is bootstrap and relay node of P2chat system.